PPGod95/Project/README.md

 (2) Move by click "UP, DOWN, LAFT, RIGHT" or "w, a, d, s";

 (3) The enemy have different speeds and different split times.
-The movement and splitting of the squares are only four directions.
+The movement and splitting of the squares are only four directions;

-(4) End when player touched by enemy.
+(4) End when player touched by enemy or click "ESC".

 #Architecture Features

-Pygame.sprit.Sprit
+Pygame.sprite.Sprite

 #What I do